Implementing the close action

 Purpose of the close action

-In graphical applications, windows can be closed by the user, for example by pressing Alt+F4 or by clicking the X cross button in the upper-right corner of the window.
+or by clicking the X cross button in the upper-right corner of the desktop

-Genero BDL has a predefined action named "close" dedicated to this specific
+Genero BDL has a predefined "close" action name dedicated to this specific

 window closing event.